This quick quinoa salad is made with fresh ingredients and comes together in minutes. It’s also gluten-free and vegan.

 - You have to be able to make it in less than 10 minutes

-Our Detox-Friendly Ingredients for this Quinoa Salad
+Fresh Ingredients for this Quinoa Salad

-And on top of it all, this detox quinoa salad could not be easier to make.
+And on top of it all, this quick quinoa salad could not be easier to make.
 Really, you just toss the main salad ingredients into the bowl – arugula, steamed beets, chickpeas, and quinoa – then whisk up the dressing and toss it all together.

-More Detox Recipes to try:
+More Recipes to try:

-- Copycat Whole Foods Detox Salad
+- Copycat Whole Foods Salad

 - Hidden Veggie Pineapple Green Smoothie

-- Detox Turmeric Lentil Soup
+- Turmeric Lentil Soup

-- Super Healthy Green Detox Soup
+- Green Vegetable Soup

-Easy Detox Quinoa Salad
+Quick Quinoa Salad

 Ingredients